emqx/neuron-docs/en_US/configuration/south-devices/ads/plc-ads/ads.md

 | Software         | Neuron            | TwinCAT 3           |
 | Network          | Connected         | Connected           |

-## Setup TwinCAT
+## Configure TwinCAT

-In order for Neuron and the TwinCAT PLC to communicate with each other, we first need to add a static route for Neuron in TwinCAT.
+Before Neuron and the TwinCAT PLC can communicate with each other, we first need to add a static route for Neuron in TwinCAT.
 We also need to find the AMS Net ID of the TwinCAT PLC and the index group and index offset of the variables.

-### Add static route in TwinCAT
+### Add Static Route in TwinCAT

-Open the **TwinCAT Static Routes** dialog
+1. Open the **TwinCAT Static Routes** dialog box.

 <figure align="center">
   <img src="./assets/add-route-1.png"